 The following diagram illustrates the hierarchy of an App Engine app running with multiple services.
 In this diagram, the app has two services that contain multiple versions, and two of those versions are actively running on multiple instances:

 Other Google Cloud services, for example Datastore, are shared across your App Engine app.
 For more information, see Structuring web services.

 Use services in App Engine to factor your large apps into logical components that can securely share App Engine features and communicate with one another.
 Generally, your App Engine services behave like microservices.
 Therefore, you can run your whole app in a single service or you can design and deploy multiple services to run as a set of microservices.

-An app that handles customer requests might include separate services to handle other tasks, such as:
+For example, an app that handles your customer requests might include separate services that each handle different tasks, such as:

 - API requests from mobile devices

 - Internal, administration-type requests

 - Backend processing such as billing pipelines and data analysis

 Each service in App Engine consists of the source code from your app and the corresponding App Engine configuration files.
 The set of files that you deploy to a service represent a single version of that service and each time that you deploy to that service, you are creating additional versions within that same service.

 Having multiple versions of your app within each service allows you to quickly switch between different versions of that app for rollbacks, testing, or other temporary events.
 You can route traffic to one or more specific versions of your app by migrating or splitting traffic.